 Flexibility is a cornerstone of the MFin program.
-As an MFin student, you’ll be encouraged to tailor your coursework with elective study options to address your particular area of interest.
+As an MFin student, you’ll be encouraged to tailor your coursework with elective study options that address your particular area of interest.
 It is even possible to take electives in the MIT School of Science or School of Engineering.
 Some students, for instance, have chosen to further develop their skills in mathematics or computer science as part of their MFin studies.

-Variety of backgrounds
+Variety of Backgrounds

 “I love being in a place that is such a nexus of people and ideas — people coming to learn something new and to define themselves.
 Being a part of that process is a real honor and a real gift.”